 - Adobe Photoshop: A full version of Adobe Photoshop can run as much as $700.
 Unless you’re in a field that requires the extra tools Adobe offers, you can use the open-source alternative Gimp instead.
 Gimp has most of the tools offered in Adobe Photoshop and will provide more than enough value for non-professional users.

 - PowerDVD: PowerDVD, which allows you to play DVDs and Blu-Rays on your computer, will cost you $50 for the basic version.
 KMPlayer will play all of your DVDs, Blu-Rays, and other video files with ease at no cost.

-- Quicken: Quicken is an essential tool which helps manage and organizes all of your finances in one place.
-The base price for Quicken is $50 but GnuCash will provide you with the same services including tracking bank accounts, stocks, income and expense for free.
+- Quicken: Quicken is an essential tool that helps manage and organizes all of your finances in one place.
+The base price for Quicken is $50 but GnuCash will provide you with the same services including tracking bank accounts, stocks, income, and expense for free.

 - Microsoft Outlook: Outlook is the defacto software powering the email and calendar function for most business professionals.
 Using Outlook requires you to upgrade to the Home and Business edition of Microsoft Office, which will cost an additional $80.
 Mozilla Thunderbird does a great job of imitating Outlook without copying the price tag.

 Although high profile software offers lots of benefits – it is often the best quality software available and sets the standard for the industry – you can save money and get comparable performance by using the free alternatives mentioned above.